codeporting-translator/Docs/en/translator/cs2cpp/documentation/tutorial/simple-projects/nunit-test.md

 >CodeTranslator.Cs2Cpp.Console.exe -c C:\SimpleNUnitTest\SimpleNUnitTest.translator.config C:\SimpleNUnitTest\SimpleNUnitTest.csproj C:\output
 ```

-Translator will print some logs of the translating process to the console window and when it finishes translating, directory *C:\output* will contain a directory named *SimpleNUnitTest.Cpp* containing the generated C++ source files and Cmake configuration files.
+Translator will print some logs of the translating process to the console window and when it finishes translating, directory *C:\output* will contain a directory named *SimpleNUnitTest.Cpp* containing the generated C++ source files and CMake configuration files.

 Now we want to use Cmake to generate makefile/project files.
 Let it be a Visual Studio 2022 x86 project file.
 In CMD we navigate to the *C:\output\SimpleNUnitTest.Cpp* directory